 Trade Support Loan

 The Trade Support Loan (TSL) program has been introduced by the Australian Government to provide financial support to apprentices to assist in the completion of their qualifications and aid in moving into paid employment.
-The TSL is available to all Australian apprentices who meet the eligibility criteria and who have started a Certificate III or IV qualification that leads to a job on the National Skills Needs List.
+The TSL is available to all Australian apprentices who meet the eligibility criteria and who have started a Certificate III or IV qualification that leads to a job on the Trade Support Loans Priority list.

 The TSL provides up to $20 420 to apprentices to assist with the cost of living and learning while undertaking an apprenticeship.